chloeviolet/veterinary-dosage-calculator/README.md

 - **Data Types:** I used parseFloat() to convert the input from string to number to ensure mathematical accuracy
 - **Validation:** isNaN() allowed me to validate the inputs and avoid errors
-- **UI:** finalAmount.toFixed(2) kept the final volume amount to two decimal places to make real-world application easier (in clinical practice, the smallest syringes only measure to two decimal places!)
+- **UI:** finalAmount.toFixed(2) kept the final volume amount to two decimal places to make real-world application easier (in clinical practice, the smallest syringes only measure to two decimal places!), and clean CSS applicable in clinical environments
 - **DOM Manipulation:** resultDiv.style.display toggled the appearance of the final volume at the bottom of the calculator once the calculation was complete